RWTH-EBC/AgentLib/docs/main/docs/_sources/Tutorials/PingPong.md.txt

 A module config consist at least of a "module_id" and a "type".
 The first module we specify is a communicator.
-The first method to define a module type is to choose a standard module from the agentlib modules.
-To learn the identifier of module type, look in the ``__init__.py`` files in the 'modules' subpackages of the agentlib.
+The first method to define a module type is to choose a standard module from the AgentLib modules.
+To learn the identifier of module type, look in the ``__init__.py`` files in the 'modules' subpackages of the AgentLib.
 Here, we choose "local_broadcast" from the communicator package as our communicator.
 Our second module is the pingpong module.
-For this module, we will use custom injection to specify its type, as it is not from the standard agentlib modules.
+For this module, we will use custom injection to specify its type, as it is not from the standard AgentLib modules.
 We also specify a parameter.

 When using custom injection, the type of a module is not specified by a string, but a dictionary,